jmcerrejon/misapuntesde/src/2013/01/tgif-how-the-hobbit-should-have-ended-video.md

 ---
 id: 38
 title: TGIF!.
 How The Hobbit Should Have Ended (video)
+description: TGIF!.
+How The Hobbit Should Have Ended (video)
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2013-01-18 19:27:00